Read This Before You Donate A Gift Basket

 What do you get in return for giving?
 What – no one told you that it’s okay to want something back, and you haven’t figured that out on your own?
 If not, you’ve been brainwashed.
 There’s a cure for that.

 The groups I assist are the ones I believe in because of a situation associated with a family, friend, or me.
+You can model my format or choose one of your own.
+Most of all, it’s important to decide whether or not to give and the reasons why.

 I’m a recipient of blood donations provided during surgery.
 Because of that, I donate blood when possible and will also provide gift baskets for blood drives in my area.